springfall2008/batpred/docs/install.md

 It is recommended that you create a dashboard page with all the required entities to control Predbat and another page to display Predbat's charging and discharging plan for your battery.

-The [Output Data](output-data.md) section describes these points in more detail.
+The [Output Data](output-data.md) section describes these points in more detail including using the auto-generated `predbat_dashboard.yaml` dashboard file.

 The Home Assistant entity **predbat.status** contains details of what status Predbat is currently in (e.g. Idle, Charging, Error).
-Detailed progress messages and error logging is written to the Predbat logfile which you can view within Home Assistant using a file editor.
+Detailed progress messages and error logging is written to the [Predbat logfile](output-data.md#predbat-logfile) which you can view within Home Assistant using a [file editor](#editing-configuration-files-in-home-assistant).

 The [Predbat Configuration Guide](configuration-guide.md) gives an overview of the main Predbat configuration items and detail of 'standard Predbat configuration' settings for different electricity tariff types - e.g. a cheap overnight rate,